shiqixudev/shiqixudev.github.io/_pages/about.md

 I am currently an imaging algorithm scientist at Zeiss in California.
 My role is to design and develop scalable, deep learning-enabled algorithms for high-resolution volumetric image reconstruction.

 Before joining Zeiss, I obtained my Ph.D. from Duke University under the supervision of [Prof. Roarke Horstmeyer](https://horstmeyer.pratt.duke.edu/people/roarke-horstmeyer).
-During this time, I developed computational algorithms for novel sensor arrays to image objects with gigapixel resolution.
+During this time, I developed computational algorithms for novel sensor arrays to image moving objects with gigapixel resolution.
 I also hold an M.S. degree from Washington University, where I was supervised by [Prof. Ulugbek Kamilov](https://cigroup.wustl.edu/) on compressive sensing, and [Prof. Quing Zhu](https://opticalultrasoundimaging.wustl.edu/) on medical imaging analysis for portable bedside devices.

 **Research Interests**
+I am interested in creating computational imaging technologies to help understand and digitize the world.

+**Research Expertises**
 - Volumetric image reconstruction
 - High resolution optical and X-ray imaging system
 - Computational photography
+- Image processing and analysis (both AI and classic)

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.